jiaxicheng/pentaho/pdi_pattern_automate_with_parameters.md

 `Execute row SQL script` step to run the SQL save in a row field.

 ### Steps to Run the SQL and get a list of reps ###
-Use the variable defind in JVM from the above steps in `Table Input` step
+Use the variable defined in JVM from the above steps in `Table Input` step

 ```
   +-------------+      +---------------------+